babu10103/MapUpDevOpsProject/README.md

     The workflow uses environment variables for AWS ECR details and secrets for AWS credentials.

 ## Security and Best Practices:
-    I used GitHub secrets feature for storing Sensitive data like Access Keys and ECR repocitory details.
+    Use GitHub secrets feature for storing Sensitive data like Access Keys and ECR repocitory details.